Discover how major U.S. cities are modernizing off-duty law enforcement with transparent, scalable platforms and true governance partners in 2026.

 Because everyone understands the stakes:

 Modern cities want clarity - in writing - and they are demanding it from their vendors.
+This is where legacy models falter - and modern platforms thrive.

 This was perhaps the biggest shift.